Welcome

 Blu-Ray/TV Series Review: Nikita: Season 1

-This is the latest adaptation of the French movie La Femme Nikita, which was also adapted as an American movie called Point of No Return, and a 1990s TV series that aired on the USA network.
+This is the latest adaptation of the French movie La Femme Nikita, which was also adapted as an American movie called Point of No Return and a 1990s TV series that aired on the USA network.
+The 22-episode first season aired during the 2010/2011 TV season and starred Maggie Q, Lyndsy Fonseca, Shane West, Melinda Clarke, and Xander Berkeley.
 In this variation, Maggie Q stars as Nikita, who escaped from, and is now trying to bring down, a secret government organization called Division, which performs any number of black ops, including assassinations.
 Division "recruits" young men and women to perform operations, basically by giving them a choice of prison (or worse) or working for them.
 Nikita, who escaped Division three years prior to the events of the show, enlists the help of a young woman named Alex, played by Lyndsy Fonseca (best known for her role in the Kick-Ass movies) to take down Division.
 The show is basically a case/mission of the week procedural, with larger arcs that run throughout the season.
 Nikita, with Alex's help (unknown to Division agents), does what she can to sabotage the missions and throw a wrench into the plans of the organization.
 The show has a very strong supporting cast including Melinda Clarke (from The OC), Xander Berkeley (from 24), and Shane West (from ER).

-For those who get the Blu-Ray set, the A/V quality is very good, with the colors looking very crisp.
+The Blu-Ray set is a four-disc set.
+The A/V quality is excellent, with the colors looking very crisp.
 The show does not have a ton of special effects, but what there are do not look fake (as is definitely the case for some shows which tend to stand out even more in HD).
-The extras include It also includes deleted scenes, a few making-of featurettes titled "Inside Division, Part 1: The New Nikita", "Inside Division, Part 2: Executing an Episode", "Profiling Nikita, Alex, Percy & Michael", audio commentaries on select episodes, and a gag reel.
+The extras include deleted scenes, a few making-of featurettes titled "Inside Division, Part 1: The New Nikita", "Inside Division, Part 2: Executing an Episode", "Profiling Nikita, Alex, Percy & Michael", audio commentaries on select episodes, and a gag reel.
 So there is a lot there if you like watching the extras.

 Overall, the show is very entertaining.
 It is pretty much a straight-up action/thriller but does mix in some drama.
 It does have some sexual content, but not a ton since the show aired on network TV, but Maggie Q is put in some very skimpy outfits.
 So, keep that in mind if that is something that would bother you.
 It is well written and very well-acted, and the large ensemble cast is balanced very well.
 So, if you are into that genre of shows, I highly recommend this one.